Edited to correct some incorrect deductions around skipping computations.

 The dependency itself only has one dependency - the object that was invalidated earlier.

-This object will have a newer time, which means the dependency has experienced a meaningful change and will recompute.
+, which means the dependency has experienced a meaningful change and will recompute.

 If the new value is discovered to be meaningfully different, the original object has the go-ahead to recompute.
 In that case, it clears its dependencies and runs its computation.
 It decides to depend on a nearby object, and the usual recursion occurs.

 And, as the computations complete, each object is painted as valid.
-If those changes were meaningful, they’re also given that monotonically increasing time.
+If those changes were meaningful, they’re also given that monotonically increasing time

 If all of the changes are meaningful, you get the familiar picture: